raphaelm/cockatiel/README.md

 Assumptions
 -----------

-* All files can and should be on all budgie servers, no sharding
+* All files can and should be on all cockatiel servers, no sharding

-* File names don't matter to you, we'll just name files by their hashsum
+* File names don't matter to you, we'll add the file's hashsum to the name

 * Files get replicated asynchronously.
 If that fails, the request will be retried eventually.